nakamichiworks/openai-bot/README.md

-# Template for Slackbot development with Bolt and AWS Chalice
+# OpenAI Bot for Slack

 ## Requirements